function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 downtime from the client's perspective.

-This tutorial does not require Digitalocean, Cloudflare or Docker, but is written for that specific combination to form a concrete picture rather than having to fill in too many blanks.
+This tutorial does not require Digitalocean, Cloudflare or Docker, but is written for that specific combination to form a concrete picture rather than you having to fill in too many blanks with your imagination.

 Create nodes